Herbietown - Because Every Epic Midlife Crisis Has a Beginning

 regularguysThese “regular guys” are outrageous.
 They did a segment on NBA player Jason Collins coming out as gay, and kept referring to homosexuality as “a lifestyle.”
 When a caller challenged them, they suggested that the caller must be gay.

-“How do you know this about gay people aren’t checking you out in the locker room?”
+“How do you know that gay people aren’t checking you out in the locker room?”

 “Because I have gay friends, and they tell me the truth.”